newsworthy39/php-mysqladmin-rest/README.md

 use generalized long-running-services managed services that also provide administrative access to their underlying systems.

-## co-op administration
 There is really no reason, to implement large-scale programmatic apis into a piece of software, when we're perfectly capable of actually running seperate programs quite well.
 By creating and implementing a _co-op_ program specifically for this administrative problem.

-## Security and integration
+## Security and authentication

-We use JWT tokens to integrate with third-party authentication libraries.
+We use JWT tokens, to our API'see [Docs about Authentication](https://github.com/newsworthy39/php-mysqladmin-rest/docs/)

 ## Dotenv-files